Symptoms of Tennis Elbow?

 What Causes Tennis Elbow

 Any repetitive motion of the wrist, including tennis, hedge clipping, excessive use of a hammer or screwdriver, painting, or any activity that requires excessive constant gripping or squeezing can cause tennis elbow.

 How can Osteopathy and Acupuncture help with Tennis Elbow?

-Manipulation, deep soft tissue osteopathic massage and acupuncture is found to be effective for a tennis elbow treatment.
+Manipulation, deep soft tissue osteopathic massage and acupuncture is found to be effective treatment For tennis elbow.
 The elbow is fixed and deep friction is applied on the epicondyle for five to ten minutes before manipulation.
 This softens and breaks the scar tissue which becomes easier to break by manipulation and articulations to the elbow.
 Manipulation is repeated once or twice a week for four to six weeks.
 Such sessions are sufficient to relieve the pain completely.
 Acupuncture needles are inserted into the forearm muscles to help break scar tissue and loosen the muscles which will significantly reduce the pain.